Check if you're disabled under the Equality Act

 - what the substantial adverse effect is - without aids, medication or treatment

-If they still disagree, you can still continue with your claim but they might still dispute that you have a disability.
-If you decided to take legal action, they could challenge the basis of your case by saying that you don’t meet the definition of having a disability.
+If your employer disagrees, you can continue with your claim but they might still dispute that you have a disability.
+If you decide to take legal action, they could challenge the basis of your case by saying you don’t meet the definition of having a disability.

 The tribunal would decide if you have a disability by considering evidence from both parties.
 It will listen to what you say, but you might also need to show them medical evidence - like a letter from your GP or consultant.

 If you need evidence to show you have a disability

 You can get evidence from your doctor or another medical professional.
 This could include:

 - how long your impairment is likely to last and if it’s likely to get worse